 Different Ways To Season Oven-Baked Cod

 Want to change up the flavor profile of your oven-baked cod?
-Any of these spices listed below will taste equally amazing.
+Any of the spices listed below will taste equally amazing.

-Cajun Baked Cod: A deliciously spicy baked wish with this added cajun seasoning.
+- Cajun Baked Cod: A deliciously spicy baked dish with this added cajun seasoning.

-All-purpose seasoning: This flavor combo is on all around winner when it comes to any recipe.
+- All-purpose seasoning: This flavor combo is an all-around winner when it comes to any recipe.

 Notes

-• The thickness of your filets will determine how long they need to be baked.
-Thinner filets will cook faster in the oven.
+- The thickness of your fillets will determine how long they need to be baked.
+Thinner fillets will cook faster in the oven.

 Looking for more fish recipes?
 Try these out: